psweens/Vascular-TDA/README.md

 ***This package is maintained by Dr Bernadette J. Stolz [here](https://github.com/stolzbernadette/TDA-Tumour-Vasculature)***

 This software package was used to quantity tumour vasculature in mesoscopic photoacoustic imaging.
 See here for the corresponding research article.
-The package was original written by [Dr Bernadette J. Stolz](https://www.maths.ox.ac.uk/people/bernadette.stolz) and applied by [Dr Paul W. Sweeney](www.psweeney.co.uk) to analyse 3D images of tumour vasculature obtained using raster-scanning optoacoustic mesoscopy (RSOM).
+The package was originally written by [Dr Bernadette J. Stolz](https://www.maths.ox.ac.uk/people/bernadette.stolz) and applied by [Dr Paul W. Sweeney](www.psweeney.co.uk) to analyse 3D images of tumour vasculature obtained using raster-scanning optoacoustic mesoscopy (RSOM).

 ## References
 > [Multiscale Topology Characterises Dynamic Tumour Vascular Networks](https://arxiv.org/abs/2008.08667)<br>